-For Figure 4.1, the study cohort included Medicare enrollees who were alive, aged 66 and older, resided in the 50 states, the District of Columbia, Puerto Rico, or the U.S. territories, did not have ESRD on December 31, 2013, and who were continuously enrolled in Medicare Parts A and B and not enrolled in a Medicare Advantage plan (Part C) for all of 2013.
-Cardiovascular conditions, CKD, and CKD staging were determined from claims in 2013.
+For Figure 4.1, the study cohort included Medicare enrollees who were alive, aged 66 and older, resided in the 50 states, the District of Columbia, Puerto Rico, or the U.S. territories, did not have ESRD on December 31, 2014, and who were continuously enrolled in Medicare Parts A and B and not enrolled in a Medicare Advantage plan (Part C) for all of 2014.
+Cardiovascular conditions, CKD, and CKD staging were determined from claims in 2014.

-Table 4.1 presents the prevalence data shown in Figure 4.1 by age, race, sex, and CKD status, and presents data on cardiovascular procedures performed in 2013.
-The cohort was the same as used for Figure 4.1.
+Table 4.1 presents the prevalence data shown in Figure 4.1 by age, race, sex, and CKD status (Panel a), and presents data on cardiovascular procedures performed in 2014 (Panel b).
+The cohort was the same as that used for Figure 4.1.
 However, the denominators for the cardiovascular procedures were not "all patients in the cohort", which was the denominator for the prevalence statistics.
-The percent with PCI or CABG were out of cohort members with ASHD, and the percent with ICD/CRT-D was out of cohort members with CHF.
+The percent with PCI or CABG were out of cohort members with ASHD, the percent with ICD/CRT-D was out of cohort members with CHF, and the percent with CAS/CEA was out of the cohort members with ASHD, CVA or PAD.